Recognia/api-gateway-ansible/WEBDOCS.md

 #### <a id="apigw_domain_name-notes"></a>Notes

-- This module requires that you have boto and boto3 installed and that your credentials are created or stored in a way that is compatible (see U(https://boto3.readthedocs.io/en/latest/guide/quickstart.html#configuration)).
+- This module requires that you have boto and boto3 installed and accepts credentials the same as built-in AWS modules.

 ---